tcontrer/DUNE-RTS-SCADA/README.md

 - **Log-Driven State Transitions:** Add support for monitoring a log file and triggering state transitions automatically when a log line matches a state name, enabling seamless integration with external robot software.

 ## Recent Changes
 - **Session Folder Creation:** Each time the system enters the ground state, a new folder is created in the 'images/' directory, named with the current date and time, to store session-specific data (e.g., OCR images).
 - **Chip Position Tracking:** Now uses a dictionary (`chip_positions`) to manage all chip-related data for 40 positions (10 columns × 4 rows).
 - **State Machine Refactor:** States and transitions are more clearly defined and grouped (normal, pause, error, reset).
 - **Pause/Resume:** Improved interactive pause menu, with options to resume, advance, or return to ground state.
 The last normal state is tracked for accurate resumption.
 - **Tray Handling:** Methods for advancing, resetting, and checking chip positions on the tray.
+- **Log-Based State Transitions:** The state machine can now monitor a log file and automatically transition to states specified by new log entries.
+Call `read_log_and_transition(log_path)` to enable this feature.
+  - Call `read_log_and_transition(log_path)` on the `RTSStateMachine` instance, where `log_path` is the path to your log file.
+  - Each new line in the log file should contain the name of a valid state (case-insensitive).
+  - The state machine will transition to the specified state if it is different from the current state.
 - **Integration Points:** Hooks for hardware integration (e.g., `MoveChipsToSockets`) are present and can be enabled as needed (still WIP).
 - **Error Handling:** Expanded error states and transitions for robust operation.